V1ct0riaa/V1ct0riaa/README.md

 Currently, I’m focusing on improving my skills in **software engineering and data engineering**, while building projects to deepen my technical understanding.

----

-## Who Am I

-- 🎓 Information Systems graduate from **University of Indonesia**
-- 💡 Interested in **Software Development, Product Development, and Data**
-- 📊 Passionate about turning ideas and data into useful products
-- 🚀 Always learning and exploring new technologies

----

-## Currently Learning in the field of

-- Data Engineering
-- Fullstack Development
-- Software architecture
-- Data Structure Algorithms

----

 ## Languages and Tools

 <br>